Meet Our Jiu-Jitsu Instructors

 His Jiu-Jitsu Journey

 While serving in the Military (82nd Airborne Division), he was introduced and trained in hand to hand combat that consisted mostly of striking and Judo.
 There was a small amount of Jiu-Jitsu being taught at the time but not as much as there is today.
 He gravitated towards the ground game and always wanted to train at it more.

-From the beginning he loved every aspect of Jiu-Jitsu: the techniques, the discipline, the camaraderie, and the complexity.
+From the beginning, he loved every aspect of Jiu-Jitsu: the techniques, the discipline, the camaraderie, and the complexity.
 He felt that Jiu-Jitsu filled the void that he felt after leaving the military: the friendships, the support, the highs and lows that come with something that is at times both physically and mentally exhausting.

 After receiving his purple belt, he began teaching the fundamental classes and found that he loved teaching.
-The sense of pride it gave him when watching students he personally trained competing and winning sealed the deal and put him on the path to eventually open a school and teach full time.
+The sense of pride it gave him when watching students he personally trained competing and winning sealed the deal and put him on the path to eventually open a school in St. Paul and teach full time.

 His mission is simple, he wants to introduce as many people as possible to Jiu-Jitsu and all the benefits that come with it.
 He is dedicated to providing each student with the very best instructions and support.
 He will sweat with you, he will bleed with you, he will celebrate with you, and he will suffer with you.
-He believes that as much as Jiu-Jitsu is an individual sport during competition, it is also, and perhaps even more, a family.
+He believes that as much as Jiu-Jitsu is an individual sport during a competition, it is also, and perhaps even more, a family.